 A janitorial service bond is a legally binding contract between you, the company that carries the bond, and your customers, that provides recourse for customers and protection for you and your company against consequences of employee theft during janitorial or cleaning services.
-A janitorial bond is also called a housecleaning bond, custodian bond, janitorial services fidelity bond, carpet cleaning bond, or janitorial surety bond.
-Whether your company cleans carpets, upholstery, offices, or homes, a janitorial service bond is an essential addition to your business insurance and other business bonds.
+A janitorial bond is also called a housecleaning, custodian, janitorial services fidelity, carpet cleaning, or janitorial surety bond.
+Whether your company cleans carpets, upholstery, offices, or homes, they are an essential addition to your business insurance and other business bonds.

 Why do you need one?….
-A janitorial surety bond is one of many types of business services bonds that you can obtain to gain consumer confidence in the professionalism of your company.
-Obtaining a janitorial service bond shows you are undertaking the fiduciary responsibilities of your own employees’ behaviors.
+They are one of many types of business services bonds that you can obtain to gain consumer confidence in the professionalism of your company.
+Obtaining one shows you are undertaking the fiduciary responsibilities of your own employees’ behaviors.
 Customers are more likely to hire a cleaning company that is bonded against theft than one that is not, and quality clientele expect bonding.

 If you operate as a sole proprietor, LLC, or partnership, and employees steal from a customer, your personal possessions and finances are especially vulnerable without a bond, since you and your business are considered one legal entity under that business structure.
 Even if company you own is its own entity, such as a corporation, court proceedings over employee theft could be enough to bankrupt a company.
 If not bankrupt or put out of business, a company could lose their insurance over employee theft court proceedings, or, at best, face drastically increased insurance and future bond premiums.

 Surety bonds for cleaning companies cover the value of stolen items, up to the full bond amount.
 Be aware that fidelity bonds are not insurance policies, though, so property damage is not covered as it would be under an insurance policy.
-Since many sureties also sell insurance, you may be able to qualify for a janitorial fidelity bond and insurance at the same time from the same company.
+Since many sureties also sell insurance, you may be able to qualify for binding and insurance at the same time from the same company.